* Kobe previously said data tampering may go back 10 years

 * Kobe still trying to nail down extent of tampering -source

-* Cheating went on for decades -Nikkei report (Adds details on cheating, contex and analyst comment)
+* Cheating went on for decades -Nikkei report (Recasts to update sourcing, add other details)

-Japan's No.3 steelmaker is still trying to nail down the extent of the tampering, said the source, requesting anonymity because he was not authorized to speak to the media.
+Japan's No.3 steelmaker is still trying to nail down the extent of the tampering, the source told Reuters, requesting anonymity because he was not authorized to speak to the media.